 Feeling that there aren’t enough hours in the day?
 That you’re fighting a losing battle with your agenda?
 That each time you look up from your desk another year has rolled by?
 Well don’t worry, you’re not alone, and in today’s hyperconnected world, people are busier than ever before.

-On Android, there are countless productivity apps to take control of your time and make your work more efficient.
-From a simple plugin for Chrome to a full fledged app, picking the right productivity apps on Android can mean the difference in having a clear to-do list at the end of the day or having it overflowing with missed deadlines and projects that are off schedule.
+On Android, there are countless productivity apps to help take control of your time and make your work more efficient.
+From a simple plugin for Chrome to a full-fledged app, picking the right productivity apps on Android can mean the difference between having a clear to-do list at the end of the day or having it overflowing with missed deadlines and projects that are off schedule.

-Productivity apps are just about work, though.
+Productivity apps aren’t just about work, though.
 Using a productivity app in your personal life can keep you on top of deadlines for vacations, home repairs, and other family responsibilities.

 We all want to be less stressed, more effective, and better prepared both at work and at home.
 Everyone wants to find their best self, turning out great work while learning new skills and developing the envious reputation of doing it all without breaking a sweat.
 The key, however, is not to necessarily work more, but to work more effectively.

 Boosting productivity through technology is one way to hack your professional life, so making sure your smartphone and tablet are pulling their weight is a no-brainer.
-Here, we take a look at the best Android productivity apps currently available, helping you to rock your A-game every day.
+Here, we take a look at the best Android productivity apps currently available to make the most of your personal and professional lives before checking out some small business apps to take your SMB to the next level.

 Top Android Productivity Apps